Good functions, measures, and the Kleinbock-Tomanov conjecture

 We want to point out the main difficulties in proving \cref{ff} in an ultrametric set-up.

-\begin{itemize} \item There is no mean value theorem for $p$-adic continuously differentiable maps, not even for $C^1$ maps defined in \cref{function}.
-But the proof in case of $\R$ (\cite{KLW}) uses the mean value theorem in a crucial manner. \item In order to bypass the use of the mean value theorem, one may use the definition of $C^k$ maps.
+\begin{itemize} \item There is no analogue of the Mean Value Theorem for $p$-adic continuously differentiable maps, not even for $C^1$ maps defined in \cref{function}.
+But the proof in case of $\R$ (\cite{KLW}) uses the Mean Value Theorem in a crucial manner. \item In order to bypass the use of the Mean Value Theorem, one may use the definition of $C^k$ maps.
 It is here that the difference quotients $\bar\Phi_\beta$ as in \cref{function}, kick into the picture.
 Note that $\bar\Phi_\beta$ is a multivariable function, even for maps from $\Q_\nu$ to $\Q_\nu$.
 This makes the analogue of many crucial lemmata in \cite{KLW} very different. \item The relation between $\bar\Phi^k f'$ with $f^{k+1}$ for any $C^{k+1}$ function from $\Q_\nu$ to $\Q_\nu$, poses diffficulties in various parts of the proof. \item For maps in higher dimensions, we use combinatorial arguments throughout the paper.
 For instance, we need to know the exact error terms in the higher dimensional ``Taylor theorem" in $\Q_\nu^d$.
-This seems to be unavaliable in the literature and we provide the necessary arguments in \cref{appen}. \end{itemize} We conclude this section with some remarks.
+This seems to be unavaliable in the literature and we provide the necessary arguments in \cref{appen}. \item For the convenience of the reader, we have provided a detailed discussion of the main obstacles and our strategy in overcoming them in the simplest non-trivial case in \cref{Sketch}. \end{itemize} We conclude this section with some remarks.